department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 </div>

-Choose **Apply online** if you are a first time applicant.
+### Apply

-Includes Form 22-1990
+#### For first-time applicants

-Choose **Manage Benefits** if you need to make a change to your current education benefits (for example, you’re moving to a new school).
+Apply online with Form 22-1990

-Includes Form 22-1995
+<a class="usa-button-primary va-button-primary" href="/education/apply-for-education-benefits/application/1990/introduction">Apply for benefits</a>

-<a class="usa-button-primary va-button-primary" href="/education/apply-for-education-benefits/application/1990/introduction">Apply online</a>
+#### To make a change to your current education benefits

-<a href="/education/apply-for-education-benefits/application/1995" class="usa-button-primary usa-button-outline">Manage Benefits</a>
+If you need to make a change (for example, you’re moving to a new school), manage your benefits with Form 22-1195

-<div markdown="0"><br></div>
+<a href="/education/apply-for-education-benefits/application/1995" class="usa-button-primary usa-button-outline">Manage benefits</a>

 <div class="usa-alert usa-alert-warning usa-content secondary" markdown="1">
 	<div class="usa-alert-body">